2020 Hendricks Head Race - Sailing Instructions

 3 CHANGES TO SAILING INSTRUCTIONS

-- 3.1 Any change to the Sailing Instructions will be posted before 1100 on the day of the race.
+- 3.1 Any change to the Sailing Instructions will be posted here before 1100 on the day of the race, and on the kitchen door of SYC.

 4 SIGNALS MADE ASHORE

-- 4.1 Signals made ashore will be made at the SYC clubhouse.
+- 4.1 Signals made ashore will be made at the SYC Flagpole.

 - 5.1 There will be no skippers’ meeting.

-- 6.1 The courses will be windward leeward courses.
-All marks will be orange drop marks and will be rounded to port.
+- 6.1 The marks will be orange drop marks or government marks and will be rounded to port, unless stated otherwise by the Race Committee.

 - 7.1 The start and finish line shall be between the orange flag on the signal boat and a nearby orange drop mark.